evanx/redex/test/case/webServer/README.md

 route:
 - router.regexpRouter.testpaths
 ```
-where since we expect to serve static files, the timeout is relatively low.
+where since we expect to serve local files, the timeout is relatively low.

 Code snippet from the `httpImporter.js` implementation:
 ```javascript